 First, you must get to Bali and from there find the local Airlines with flights to Kupang.
 Sometimes an overnight in Kupang is needed as flight and ferry schedules don’t allow same day connections.
 From Kupang, it is a two-hour ferry ride to Baa, the main small town on Rote, and from there it is an hour by car to Nemberala.

 5. West Java

 West Java’s south coast is fully exposed to the Indian Ocean and the famous surfing areas of Pelabuhan Ratu Bay (Cimaja), Panaitan Island and a few others attract the adventurous surf travellers.

 Some of the best waves of West Java are on offshore islands but there are a few exceptions with a real potential for completely empty line-ups.

-If you can get out and explore this region there are breaks that you can discover.
-The dry southern winter season from April through to October is the best with consistent swell.
-The wet season is from November through to March and while the surf is less of a guarantee, there are still waves.
+If you can get out and explore this region, there are breaks that you can discover.
+The dry southern winter season from April through October is the best with consistent swell.
+The wet season is from November through March and while the surf is less of a guarantee, there are still waves.

 Despite the huge population of 45 million, the West Java region is a wild and unspoilt, rugged land with large National Parks and World Heritage sites.
 One of the scariest but rewarding waves in the world can be found here on the eastern side of Kasuaris Bay on Panaitan Island, in the Ujong Kulon National Park.

-On the other western side of Kasuaris Bay is another well know break called “Apocalypse” which is a steep take-off into incredible stand-up barrels.
-November through to March are the months with winds from W-NW.
+On the other western side of Kasuaris Bay is another well known break called “Apocalypse” which is a steep take-off into incredible stand-up barrels.
+November through March are the months with winds from W-NW.

 Through the wet season (Dec-Mar), it shifts to W-NW with W first and then NW, grooming the rights on Panaitan and some of the other points along the south coast of Java.